itsSilverlink/LB-OBSCord-Snap/README.md

 obswsPass | OBS Websocket Password. sourceName* | The source you want to take a screen off. filePath* | The filepath location.
-This needs to be the absolute path ending with the extension png ex: C:/screenshot.png
+This needs to be the absolute path ending with the extension png ex: C:/screenshot.png optionalText | Add a text to the post that will be created on discord.
+This can be auto filled from chat or a channel point redeem.

 **Variables marked with a * are REQUIRED variables and need to filled in!**